 The grading system of the University is described in the University of South Carolina Bulletin.
-University grades are processed on data processing equipment, and it is, therefore, imperative that faculty members respect the appropriate deadlines for submitting grade reports.
+Faculty members must respect the appropriate deadlines for submitting grade reports.

 All grades shall be due in the office of the Dean of the University no later than 72 hours after the date of the last scheduled final examination.
 The Dean of the University shall send the grades to the Registrar within twenty-four hours after their receipt.
 Any student not given a grade consciously or inadvertently by the instructor will receive an automatic NR (No Report).
 The Registrar will report any NR not changed to a grade within one semester to the Dean of the campus where the grade was assigned.
 The Dean shall refer the matter to the Faculty Organization for action.